alatiera/gnome-podcasts/README.md

 cargo run -p hammond-gtk --release
 ```

-## Broken Feed
+## Broken Feeds

-Did you found or tried to use a Feed that does not work with hammond ?
+Found a feed that does not work in Hammond?
 Please [open an issue](https://gitlab.gnome.org/alatiera/Hammond/issues/new) and choose the `BrokenFeed` template so we will know and fix it!

 ## Getting in Touch